Nick Leeson brought down Barings Bank in 1995 after racking up huge losses through unauthorized derivative trading in Singapore.

-The immediate aftermath of the Barings Debacle raised the question why a relatively small merchant bank had a trading operation in a far flung place so far away from its London head office.
+The immediate aftermath of the Barings Debacle raised the question of why a relatively small merchant bank had a trading operation in a far-flung place so far away from its London head office.

-Concerned, other banks began looking at their own trading operations all around the world.
-Why have twenty trading rooms, thus increasing the risk of a rogue trader or a financial loss when you could do the same with three trading rooms, one in each of the time zones and make the other centres into sales rather than trading operations.
+Concerned, other banks began looking at their trading operations all around the world.
+Why have twenty trading rooms, thus increasing the risk of a rogue trader or a financial loss when you could do the same with three trading rooms, one in each of the time zones and make the other centers into sales rather than trading operations.

 The repercussions for many banks were swift.
-At the time I was working for a large European Bank, trading the DEM and CAD deposit books through FX Swaps, FRA’s and cash.
-The bank had trading rooms all over the place including San Francisco, Wellington and even Bahrain.
+At the time, I was working for a large European Bank, trading the DEM and CAD deposit books through FX Swaps, FRA’s and cash.
+The bank had trading rooms all over the place, including San Francisco, Wellington, and even Bahrain.
 Our trading room was in one of the bank’s offshore operations.

 Within months, we were told to square all our open positions and explained all our lending limits would be transferred to the head office as the bank sought to streamline its trading operations.
 Our trading room was scaled down, and the traders, including me, were given their P45s.

 The Barings collapse was an instrumental factor in forcing banks to move towards operating a single global trading book that is passed around the world as the trading day moves through the major time zones of Tokyo, London, and New York.